Bank of Montreal Can Has $4.54 Million Stock Holdings in Seabridge Gold Inc. (NYSE:SA)

-Bank of Montreal Can lessened its holdings in shares of Seabridge Gold Inc. (NYSE:SA – Get Rating) (TSE:SEA) by 1.6% in the third quarter, according to its most recent filing with the SEC.
-The firm owned 380,079 shares of the basic materials company’s stock after selling 6,264 shares during the period.
-Bank of Montreal Can owned 0.47% of Seabridge Gold worth $4,537,000 as of its most recent filing with the SEC.
+Bank of Montreal Can cut its stake in Seabridge Gold Inc. (NYSE:SA – Get Rating) (TSE:SEA) by 1.6% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 380,079 shares of the basic materials company’s stock after selling 6,264 shares during the quarter.
+Bank of Montreal Can owned approximately 0.47% of Seabridge Gold worth $4,537,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other institutional investors have also recently bought and sold shares of SA.
-Royal Bank of Canada grew its holdings in shares of Seabridge Gold by 14.4% in the 1st quarter.
-Royal Bank of Canada now owns 6,744 shares of the basic materials company’s stock valued at $125,000 after buying an additional 849 shares during the period.
-Raymond James Financial Services Advisors Inc. grew its holdings in shares of Seabridge Gold by 3.7% in the 3rd quarter.
-Raymond James Financial Services Advisors Inc. now owns 27,233 shares of the basic materials company’s stock valued at $323,000 after buying an additional 981 shares during the period.
-Legal & General Group Plc grew its holdings in shares of Seabridge Gold by 10.3% in the 2nd quarter.
-Legal & General Group Plc now owns 10,565 shares of the basic materials company’s stock valued at $131,000 after buying an additional 986 shares during the period.
-Steward Partners Investment Advisory LLC grew its holdings in shares of Seabridge Gold by 100.0% in the 2nd quarter.
-Steward Partners Investment Advisory LLC now owns 2,000 shares of the basic materials company’s stock valued at $25,000 after buying an additional 1,000 shares during the period.
-Finally, Cambridge Investment Research Advisors Inc. boosted its stake in Seabridge Gold by 5.1% in the 1st quarter.
-Cambridge Investment Research Advisors Inc. now owns 24,162 shares of the basic materials company’s stock worth $447,000 after purchasing an additional 1,175 shares during the period.
-Institutional investors and hedge funds own 29.36% of the company’s stock.
+A number of other hedge funds have also modified their holdings of the stock.
+Steward Partners Investment Advisory LLC boosted its holdings in Seabridge Gold by 100.0% in the second quarter.
+Steward Partners Investment Advisory LLC now owns 2,000 shares of the basic materials company’s stock worth $25,000 after purchasing an additional 1,000 shares in the last quarter.
+US Bancorp DE boosted its holdings in Seabridge Gold by 897.0% in the third quarter.
+US Bancorp DE now owns 3,310 shares of the basic materials company’s stock worth $40,000 after purchasing an additional 2,978 shares in the last quarter.
+Great West Life Assurance Co.
+Can boosted its holdings in Seabridge Gold by 64.0% in the first quarter.
+Great West Life Assurance Co.
+Can now owns 3,836 shares of the basic materials company’s stock worth $75,000 after purchasing an additional 1,497 shares in the last quarter.
+Royal Bank of Canada boosted its holdings in Seabridge Gold by 14.4% in the first quarter.
+Royal Bank of Canada now owns 6,744 shares of the basic materials company’s stock worth $125,000 after purchasing an additional 849 shares in the last quarter.
+Finally, Quantbot Technologies LP bought a new stake in Seabridge Gold in the first quarter worth $125,000.
+29.36% of the stock is owned by institutional investors and hedge funds.

 Seabridge Gold Profile